 gpg-wks-client is used to send requests to a Web Key

 Service provider.
-This is usuallay done to upload a key into a Web
+This is usually done to upload a key into a Web

 With the --supported command the caller can test whether a site supports the Web Key Service.
-The argument is an arbitray address in the to be tested domain.
-For example firstname.lastname@example.org.
+The argument is an arbitrary address in the to be tested domain.
+For example email@example.com.
 The command returns success if the Web Key Service is supported.
 The operation is silent; to get diagnostic output use the option --verbose.
 See option --with-colons for a variant of this command.

 With the --check command the caller can test whether a key exists for a supplied mail address.
 The command returns success if a key is available.

 The --create command is used to send a request for